prismelt/arc/syntax.md

 ## The whitespace decision

 The whitespace in `Arc` is preserved.
-This means that if you have a lot of spaces in your document, they will be rendered as is.
+This means that if you have any number of consecutive spaces in your document, they will be rendered as is.
 However, we do want to maintain the readability of the raw document, therefore:

 - The whitespace after `#` (heading), `-` (unordered list), and `1.` (ordered list) is mandatory.
 This means that `#heading` is not a valid heading, but will be rendered as a string `# heading`.
 This allows leading `#`, `-`, and `1.` to be used in the content without causing any parsing issues.